1. Can I obtain my residency through employment, if my boss wants to sponsor me?

 Category I:

-- Must receive a salary equal to or above the prevailing wage offered for such a position in the State in which the job will be performed.
+- You must receive a wage equal to or above the prevailing wage for the position offered in the State where the job will take place.

 Category II:

-- Must be lawfully present in the U.S. on a current nonimmigrant visa.
+- You must be legally present in the United States under a non‑immigrant visa.

-- Must not have violated conditions of the nonimmigrant visa.
+- You must not have violated any condition of your non‑immigrant visa.

 Category III:

-- Must not have been previously deported or removed from the U.S.
+- You must not have been previously deported or removed from the United States.

-- Must not be subject to an order of removal, exclusion, or deportation.
+- You must not be subject to an order of removal, exclusion, or deportation.

 2. How can I obtain a U.S. social security number?